skajonpr/Natural-Language-Processing-and-EDA/README.md

 # Natural-Language-Processing-and-EDA

-This pregram is to present the use of NLP and Spacy library to anylyze texts.
+This program is to present the use of NLP and Spacy library to anylyze customer reviews.
-This program provides outputs of most frequent words, bigram, trigram, and word cloud.
+This program provides outputs of most frequent words, bigram, trigram, wordcloud, and bar chart.

+the dataset used in this program is the cafe review dataset scraping from Yelp.com The purpose of this program is to get features of the cafes in Manhattan that people like and dislike about.